 The EuroVelo 9 cycling route is part of the European Long Distance Cycling Route Network.
 In a few years, it will connect the Polish Baltic Sea coast with the Croatian Adriatic Sea on about 2,050 kilometres of cycle paths: The route will then run from Gdansk on the Baltic Sea across Poland, the Czech Republic, Austria and Slovenia to Pula in Croatia.

-Through wine-growing regions, from thermal spa to thermal spa, through large cities like Vienna and many small, historic towns like Hartberg or Bad Radkersburg: This cycling route could hardly be more varied.
+Through wine-growing regions, from thermal spa to thermal spa, through large cities like Vienna and many small, historic towns like Baden, Hartberg or Bad Radkersburg: This cycling route could hardly be more varied.

 Gourmets will go into raptures over Styrian delicacies such as wine, pumpkin seed oil and chestnuts in autumn.